flavargues/NGN_DNT/README.md

 )
 ```
 NGN_DNT recognizes the following labels:
+* `topology` - the topology to be created:
+    * `star`: first host defined will be in the center, the others will be connected only to the center.
+    * `full`: all nodes are connected to the same network.
 > excerpt from lukaszlach/docker-tc at https://github.com/lukaszlach/docker-tc
 * `com.docker-tc.enabled` - when set to `True` the container network rules will be set automatically, any other value or if the label is not specified - the container will be ignored
 *  `com.docker-tc.limit` - bandwidth or rate limit for the container, accepts a floating point number, followed by a unit, or a percentage value of the device's speed (e.g. 70.5%).
 Following units are recognized: